RangerMauve/dat-store/README.md

 # dat-store

+dat-store aims to solve the question of "How do I make sure my Dat is being shared".

-An extension for the Dat CLI to support storage providers
+It can be used as an extension for the Dat CLI to add your Dats to "stores" that will keep a copy of your content and keep it online.

 ```shell
 npm install -g dat-store